U.S. envoy not confident Iran nuclear deal is imminent | Politics

 U.S. envoy not confident Iran nuclear deal is imminent

-U.S. Special Envoy for Iran Robert Malley said on Sunday he was not confident that a nuclear deal between world powers and Iran was imminent, dampening expectations after 11 months of talks in Vienna that have stalled.
-The failure of efforts to restore a 2015 accord, which would curb Tehran's nuclear program in exchange for lifting tough sanctions, risks spiking tensions in the Middle East, leading to more harsh Western measures and further increasing world oil prices, analysts say.
+U.S. Special Envoy for Iran Robert Malley said on Sunday he was not confident that a nuclear deal between world powers and Tehran was imminent, dampening expectations after 11 months of talks in Vienna that have stalled.
+The failure of efforts to restore a 2015 accord, which would curb Tehran's nuclear program in exchange for lifting sanctions that have hammered Iran's economy, risks spiking political tensions in the Middle East and further increasing world oil prices, analysts say.

 "I can't be confident it is imminent...
 A few months ago we thought we were pretty close as well," Malley said at the Doha Forum international conference.
 "In any negotiations, when there are issues that remain open for so long, it tells you something about how hard it is to bridge the gap."

-His assessment of the negotiations in Vienna to revive a 2015 nuclear accord came after Kamal Kharrazi, a senior advisor to Iran's Supreme Leader Ayatollah Ali Khamenei, said a deal could come soon.
+His assessment of the negotiations in Vienna came after Kamal Kharrazi, a senior advisor to Iran's Supreme Leader Ayatollah Ali Khamenei, said a deal could come soon.
 "Yes, it's imminent.
 It depends on the political will of the United States," Kharrazi told the conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)